Fields of Study: Humanities, Social Sciences, Sciences, Engineering

 - Engineering courses at Lund University: Get tips for Navigating the Lund University Faculty of Engineering (LTH) Course Catalog.

 - Special Area Studies courses: Browse Swedish culture and society courses available.

 - UCEAP Course Catalog: See a list of courses UC students have taken on this program.

 - Campus Credit Abroad: Learn the types of credit (major, minor, general education, elective) students from your campus received at this location.

-Grades for the fall semester are typically available by early April and grades for the spring semester are typically available by late July.
+Grades for the fall semester are typically available by mid-March and grades for the spring semester are typically available by mid-August.